Is It Safe to Travel to Tunisia in 2026?

 Border with Libya

-Do not travel within 16 km of the border with Libya due to terrorism.
+Do Not Travel within 16 km of the Libyan border due to terrorism.

 Desert South of Remada

-Do not travel as it is designated a military zone.
+Do not travel to the Desert South of Remada, as it is a military zone.

 Mount Chaambi National Park